Basic Configuration

 , Radar will automatically track user sessions, including session

 start, end, and updates.
-This is required for session-based delivery.true
+This is required for session-based delivery.When

 , Radar automatically tracks pageviews and page leaves, including